vuejs/pinia/README.md

 ## 👉 [Demo on CodeSandbox](https://j4qzw.csb.app/)

-Pinia works both for Vue 2.x and Vue 3.x and you are currently on the branch that supports Vue 3.x.
-[Go here for the Vue 2.x compatible version](https://github.com/posva/pinia/tree/v1).

 ## Help me keep working on this project 💚

 - [Become a Sponsor on GitHub](https://github.com/sponsors/posva)